congsang/APPIUM-Guru99-Android-App/README.md

  - Type of Application: Native <br/>
  - Gesture Simulated: Touch/Scroll

-##Note
-I have write this project  to help you start doing funtional automation from the first day itself.
+> I have written this project to help you start doing this functional automation from the first day itself.
 Hope very helpful for you.
-All scripts have been tested on emulator
+All scripts have been tested on the emulator device.